TiokengSamuel/mastering-redux/README.md

 # mastering-redux
-couple of essential thinks to note on redux
+A couple of essential things to note on redux